Mikelobi/Maths-Magician-Project/README.md

 ### Setup

-- Simply fork this project
+- git clone `git@github.com:Mikelobi/Maths-Magician-Project.git`
+- cd react-to-do

+### Install

-- run `npm install `to install all dependencies
+- run `npm install`to install all dependencies
 - run `npm run build` to bundle the project with webpack, and
 - run `npm start` to launch the application
 - Open [http://localhost:3000](http://localhost:3000) to view it in your browser.